TD sequential indicator Guide for MT4/MT5

 The current trend is bullish, as the closing prices are rising.
 We can observe that the closing price of:

 - The 20:00:00 candle is above the closing price of the 08:00:00 candle, which creates the 1st set-up step.

 - The 00:00:00 candle is also above the closing price of the 12:00:00 candle, which creates the 2nd set-up step.

 The TD Sequential indicator countdown phase can be a short-term or a long-term phase.
 It starts immediately after the completion of the Setup phase.
 It comprises 13 candles instead of 9 and compares the current candle’s closing price to the closing price of the 2nd previous candle instead of the 4th.
 However, in the countdown phase, the candles are not necessarily 13 successive candles.
 In other words, the phase can be temporarily suspended without canceling the countdown.

 Depending on the trend, we compare the current candle’s closing price to the previous 2nd candle’s closing price.
 In other words:

 Download TD Sequential indicator for MT4

-TD Sequential indicator MT4 assists to identify the end of a trend and the beginning of a new trend.
-It shows arrows on the main price chart in order to alert forex traders about the set-up phase, so they may take action, or not.
-In this example, there is a completion of the Setup phase.
-Then the countdown phase took some time to complete the entire process.
+The TD Sequential indicator for MT4 helps identify the end of a trend and the beginning of a new one.
+It displays arrows on the main price chart to alert forex traders about the setup phase, allowing them to take action or refrain from doing so.
+In this example, the setup phase has been completed.
+Subsequently, the countdown phase took some time to complete the entire process.
 You can download the TD Sequential Indicator for Metatrader 4 through the Finansya APP.

 Download TD Sequential indicator for MT5